 My grandmother’s family had homesteaded the place in the 1800s, and the national forest was established around them.
 Needless to say, they were deep in the forest..a human dwelling built near a stream with a well house dug into the folded rocks of the Ouachita Mountains, gardens filled with crops, a barn for milking the cows, and chicken coops for the chickens who laid the eggs.

 Using the Outhouse: In this rustic setting, using the bathroom became a monumental task, as there were no flushing toilets.
-We had one spigot of running water, which was pumped from a nearby spring into the kitchen of the cabin where we all stayed.
-We all shared a communal “dipper,” and dishes were washed with water boiled on the wood stove.
+We had one spigot of running water, which was pumped from a nearby spring into the cabin kitchen where we all stayed.
+We all shared a communal “dipper,” and dishes were washed with water boiled on the woodstove.
 Instead of a flushing toilet, we had an outhouse a couple of hundred feet from the house and uphill and away from the well and stream.

-I later learned that I suffered from intense social anxiety and was fearful of rejection, fearful of being made fun of….fearful all the time.
+I later learned that I suffered from intense social anxiety and was fearful of rejection, afraid of being made fun of…. scared all the time.
 If someone said my name, my heart would jump, and I would want to run away.